-(A partnership between UKaid Sakchyam and Bank of Kathmandu)
+( This partnership between UKaid Sakchyam and Bank of Kathmandu has concluded successfully )

 Since its inception, Sakchyam – Access to Finance Programme has worked in partnership with financial institutions, including commercial banks, to facilitate easy access of innovative new financial products and services, to Small and Medium Enterprises (SMEs) and individuals, to unleash their potential in Nepal.
 So far the programme has provided technical support to more than 40 financial institutions in rolling out innovative financial products and services (savings, credit, payment and insurance), and in the use of alternative delivery channels to increase the outreach of the financial services provided in far-flung areas.
 The programme also provides technical assistance to partner financial institutions to help them better service the SME sector and financing gaps faced by individuals, in a more focused and structured way.
 These interventions work towards ensuring improved access to finance for SMEs and individuals as banks and other financial institutions provide tailored financial services.